Federal Regulations Governing Immigration Document Issuance

 All prospective Georgetown students must follow the admissions criteria set forth by their designated admissions office.
 The following policy affects only the issuance of immigration documents for J-1 student status.

-Once fully and unconditionally admitted to Georgetown, students requesting J-1 immigration status will be asked to present a copy of one of the following documents to the Office of Global Services before a DS- 2019 Form for J-1 status will be issued.
+Once fully and unconditionally admitted to Georgetown, students requesting J-1 immigration status will be asked to present a copy of one of the following documents to the Office of Global Services (OGS) before a DS-2019 Form for J-1 status will be issued.

-This requirement responds to a U.S. Department of State’s rule, effective January 5, 2015.
-The regulation requires that the University determine whether a prospective J-1 student possesses sufficient proficiency in the English language to participate in his/her program and to function on a day to day basis [22CFR62.10(a)(2)].
+This requirement responds to a U.S. Department of State’s regulation which requires that the University determine whether a prospective J-1 student possesses sufficient proficiency in the English language to participate in his/her program and to function on a day to day basis [22CFR62.10(a)(2)].

 One of the following documents must be submitted by the prospective J-1 student with the immigration questionnaire to request J-1 status: